prysmaticlabs/documentation/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="st-10" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="st-10">12.
 Troubleshooting scenarios and solutions</label>
                 <p>Running into unexpected output, warnings, or errors?
-Although this is unintuitive, many errors and warnings are expected and have been identified in the troubleshooting scenarios and solutions tables below.
+Although this is unintuitive, <strong>many errors and warnings are expected</strong> and have been identified in the troubleshooting scenarios and solutions tables below.
 We recommend reviewing this in detail before asking for support.</p>
             </div>
         </div>
         <div class='task'>